 So, yes, while a VPN does increase your privacy, it isn’t the magic cure-all that will make you completely anonymous.
 One of the biggest VPN misconceptions is that when you switch one on, you become invisible.
 That isn’t the case.
 You still have an online identity.
 If you sign up to a VPN provider using your regular email address, that links to your identity.
 Similarly, if you access Facebook while using a VPN, Facebook and everyone else still know that it is you.

 The key with a VPN is trust.
 You are trusting another service to handle your internet traffic.
 If you don’t know who owns or is running a VPN service, how can you trust what they’ll do with your data?
 In addition, you can pay with Bitcoin, but even that isn’t completely anonymous.
 Check out one of these six cryptocurrencies if you want a truly anonymous token.
+If you don’t yet own any Bitcoin, have you considered a Bitcoin ATM?

 We earn commission if you purchase items using an affiliate link.
 We only recommend products we trust.
 See our affiliate disclosure.